halibiram/Nuvio-Wiki/README.md

 Welcome to the unofficial hub for **Nuvio**, a modern media player and aggregator.
 This repository provides comprehensive guides and troubleshooting for users on all platforms.

 > [!IMPORTANT]
+> Nuvio is free and open source.
+[Please consider donating to keep free and open source projects running](https://tapframe.space/contribute).
+FOSS software plays a vital role in the world and it is up the users to keep these projects running.

+> [!IMPORTANT]
 > **Disclaimer:** This is **NOT** an official Nuvio wiki.
 This project is community-maintained and is not affiliated with the official Nuvio development team.